Reviewed By Joana Garrido DVM

 - Plums aid in weight loss.

-The fiber in plums helps in normalizing blood sugar levels.
+The fiber in plums helps normalize blood sugar levels.
 It is done by slowing down the absorption of glucose in your dog’s body.
 Since plums are rich in fiber, they give your dog a feeling of fullness, leading him to consume lesser food.

 - Plums strengthen the immune system.

-Plums are an excellent source of vitamin C, an antioxidant that encourages lymphocytes’ production in the blood.
+Plums are an excellent source of vitamin C, which is an antioxidant that encourages lymphocyte production in the blood.
 Lymphocytes are white blood cells that are responsible for immune system function.
-Vitamin C is also vital in protecting your dog from various diseases such as heart diseases, diabetes, and osteoarthritis.
+Vitamin C is also vital in protecting your dog from various diseases such as heart disease, diabetes, and osteoarthritis.

 Unlike cats, dogs can taste sweetness just like us.
 There’s no wonder Fido loves munching on a ripe plum.
 Its sweet taste is enough to excite his taste buds.

 Plum is considered a low-calorie treat for dogs.
-However, this advantage will be undermined if you feed it to your pooch excessively.
-That’s because plum is packed with sugar, especially the very ripe ones.
+However, this advantage will be undermined if you excessively feed it to your pooch.
+That’s because plum is packed with sugar, especially the ripe ones.

 Allowing your dog to eat too much plum can lead to weight gain.
-It can also cause other long-term effects such as teeth decay and diabetes.
+It can also cause other long-term effects, such as tooth decay and diabetes.